rust-lang-nursery/rust-cookbook/src/web/clients/download/partial.md

 [![reqwest-badge]][reqwest] [![cat-net-badge]][cat-net]

-Uses [`reqwest::Client::head`] to get the [Content-Length] of the response.
+Uses [`reqwest::blocking::Client::head`] to get the [Content-Length] of the response.

-The code then uses [`reqwest::Client::get`] to download the content in chunks of 10240 bytes, while printing progress messages.
+The code then uses [`reqwest::blocking::Client::get`] to download the content in chunks of 10240 bytes, while printing progress messages.
+This exmple uses the synchronous reqwest module.
 The [Range] header specifies the chunk size and position.

 The Range header is defined in [RFC7233][HTTP Range RFC7233].